 Honolulu, HI 96822

-Dana has co-chaired national conferences and has served on committees for conferences in Hawaii.
-In addition to committee involvement, Dana has been the speaker at both local and national conferences.
-Her interests include developmental care in the NICU which include her passion for Kangaroo Care (skin-to-skin holding), the late preterm infant and helping parents cope with the NICU experience.
+Dana has co-chaired and been a speaker at both national and local conferences in Hawaii.
+Her interests include developmental care in the NICU which include her passion for Kangaroo Care (skin-to-skin holding), the late preterm infant, helping parents cope with the NICU experience.